om04patel/hapaxlegomenon/README.md

 The Hapax Legomena Finder is a C program designed to identify and list hapax legomena from one or more text files.
 A hapax legomenon is a word that occurs only once in a document.
 This tool parses the text, counts the occurrences of each word, and outputs words that meet the hapax legomenon criteria.

 # Features
--Multi-file Processing: Handles multiple text files in a single run.
+- Multi-file Processing: Handles multiple text files in a single run.

--Word Length Filtering: Allows filtering of hapax legomena by word length.
+- Word Length Filtering: Allows filtering of hapax legomena by word length.

--Detailed Statistics: Provides a total word count and lists of hapax legomena.
+- Detailed Statistics: Provides a total word count and lists of hapax legomena.

--Command-line Interface: Easy-to-use command-line options for flexible operation.
+- Command-line Interface: Easy-to-use command-line options for flexible operation.

 # Usage
         hapax <options> <datafile> <datafile> ...
 # Options
         -d: Print all data loaded before printing hapax legomena.

         -h: Display help information.

         -l <N>: Only print hapax legomena of length <N>.
 If not specified, all hapax legomena are printed.

 # Examples

 Example 1: Basic Usage

     ./hapax smalldata.txt

 Output:

     Total word count 10
     Tally loaded
     Hapax legomena from file 'smalldata.txt':
         a
         is
         line
         test
         this
         three
         there
         where

 Example 2: Filter by Word Length

     ./hapax -l 4 smalldata.txt

 Output:

     Total word count 10
     Tally loaded
     Hapax legomena from file 'smalldata.txt':
         line
         test
         this

 # Implementation Details